Artology’s Music Programs: General Terms and Conditions of Entry

-These Terms and Conditions of Entry apply to the competition conducted by Artology Ltd. This competition is for the creation of original musical compositions (‘Fanfares’) that will be played in place of the bell cues in performing arts venues around Australia to alert audiences that a show is about to commence or recommence.
+These Terms and Conditions of Entry apply to the competition conducted by Artology Ltd. This competition is for the creation of original musical compositions that will be played in place of the bell cues in performing arts venues around Australia to alert audiences that a show is about to commence or recommence or played in concert or workshop settings.

 By entering, entrants accept these terms.
 These terms may be amended or replaced from time to time.
 Please ensure you have read through and understood the conditions.

-Entry is open to Australian permanent residents aged twelve (12) to twenty one (21) years of age on the due date of entry.
+Entry is open to Australian permanent residents aged twelve (12) to twenty three (23) years of age on the due date of entry.

 The competition will be conducted annually during the competition period specified on the Artology website.